Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 4 Best Ultrawide Monitors - Winter 2024 Reviews
+The 4 Best Ultrawide Monitors - Fall 2024

 Best Ultrawide Monitors

-Ultrawide monitors provide more horizontal screen space than traditional monitors, as they have aspect ratios of either 21:9 or 32:9.
-These are great if you like opening multiple windows simultaneously, and while many ultrawide monitors are designed with gaming in mind, they also offer good office performance, meaning they're great if you need something for work and play.
-There are also models designed specifically with productivity in mind, as these tend to have higher resolutions and some additional features.
+Ultrawide monitors are a class of displays with either a 21:9 or 32:9 aspect ratio, and they provide more horizontal screen space compared to traditional 16:9 monitors.
+These are great if you like opening multiple windows simultaneously, and while many ultrawide monitors are designed with gaming in mind, they also tend to offer good office performance, meaning they're great if you need something for work and play.
+You can even find ultrawide displays geared specifically for office use, as these tend to have higher resolutions and some additional features.

-Most ultrawide displays have a 34-inch screen size, but there are larger ones up to 49 inches, which are known as super ultrawide monitors.
+Most ultrawide displays have a 34-inch screen size, but there are larger ones up to 49 inches, which are known as super ultrawide monitors, and there are others with 38, 40, and 45-inch screen sizes, which you can read about here.
 On top of that, these displays tend to have curved screens to bring the edges closer to you.
-When looking for an ultrawide monitor, it's important to consider what you need it for, like if you want something only for work or for gaming, too, and different price point options are available.
+There are models available at different price points, so when looking for a new ultrawide monitor, you should think about your budget and how you're going to use it.

-We've bought and tested more than 300 monitors, and below are our recommendations for the best widescreen monitors to buy.
+We've bought and tested more than 325 monitors, and below are our recommendations for the best widescreen monitors.
 See our picks for the best ultrawide gaming monitors, the best curved monitors, and the best 34-49 inch monitors.

 1. Best Ultrawide Monitor